JohanMabille/johanmabille.github.io/source/_posts/2014-10-13-writing-c-plus-plus-wrappers-for-simd-intrinsics-4.markdown

 ### 3.4 Conditional branch

-Another issue we have to deal with, when we plug our wrapper, is conditional branching: indeed the if-else statement evaluates a branch depending on the scalar condition, but the if statement works only for scalar condition, and we can't directly override it so it works with our wrappers.
+Another issue we have to deal with, when we plug our wrapper, is conditional branching: indeed the if-else statement evaluates a branch depending on the scalar condition, but the if statement works only for scalar condition, and we cannot directly override it to work with our wrappers.
 Consider the following code:

 {% coderay sample.cpp %}
 std::vector<float> a,b,c,d,e;